CVCompiler/In-Demand-Tech-Skills-for-Remove-Developers-in-March-2020/README.md

 <h2>Technologies In-Demand for Remote Front-End Developers</h2>

-The following chart represents the technologies employers expect remote Front-End programmers to be well-versed in, as of March 2020:
+The following chart represents the technologies employers expect remote Front-End devs to be well-versed in, as of March 2020:

 ![In-Demand Tech Skills for Remote Front-End Developers](https://cvcompiler.com/blog/wp-content/uploads/2020/04/Front-End-Remote-1-908x1024.png)